England Loses Soccer Championship, Holds Nationwide Beer Bender as Coronavirus Explodes Again

 On the subway of the London Picadilly line, a Scottish woman asked a group of England merch-adorned men to wear masks.
 They thought she was American.
 “F--k off American!”
 They shouted at her.
 “It's not your day!”

+The Metropolitan Police announced late Sunday night that 19 officers had been injured dealing with the “volatile crowds” loosed upon the city.

-Most of the people at the station said they’d come to London “for the atmosphere.”
+Several people at the station told me they’d come to London “for the atmosphere.”
 James, 22, from Bristol, has been working as a supermarket cashier for the past 16 months of lockdown.

 “I just decided to come to London for the big match, I’ve booked a hotel,” he told me, “We’ll probably bottle it, though.”
 His plan is to “get pissed up and walk around,” then watch the game in his room.